ansible-collections/ibm_zos_core/docs/source/modules/zos_script.rst

   | **type**: str

-chdir
-  Change the script's working directory to this path.

-  When not specified, the script will run in the user's home directory on the remote machine.

-  | **required**: False
-  | **type**: str

 creates
   Path to a file in the remote machine.
 If it exists, the script will not be executed.

-  | **required**: False
-  | **type**: str

-executable
-  Path of an executable in the remote machine to invoke the script with.

-  When not specified, the system will assume the script is interpreted REXX and try to run it as such.
-Make sure to include a comment identifying the script as REXX at the start of the file in this case.

-  | **required**: False
-  | **type**: str

-tmp_path
-  Path in the remote machine where local scripts will be temporarily copied to.

-  When not specified, the module will copy local scripts to the default temporary path for the user.

-  If ``tmp_path`` does not exist in the remote machine, the module will not create it.

-  | **required**: False
-  | **type**: str

-remote_src
-  If set to ``false``, the module will search the script in the controller.

-  If set to ``true``, the module will search the script in the remote machine.

-  | **required**: False
-  | **type**: bool

-removes
-  Path to a file in the remote machine.
-If it does not exist, the script will not be executed.

   | **required**: False
   | **type**: str